Taras Khakhulin

 Taras Khakhulin, Denis Korzhenkov, Pavel Solovev, Gleb Sterkin, Andrei-Timotei Ardelean, Victor Lempitsky

 The scene can be represented as a set of semi-transparent mesh layers from just stereo pair without loss of the quality.
 This representation allows effortless estimation and fast rendering.
-Additionaly, we published a dataset with occluded region - SWORD - for novel view synthesis.
+Additionally, we published a dataset with occluded region - SWORD - for novel view synthesis.

 Image Generators with Conditionally-Independent Pixel Synthesis

-Ivan Anokhin, Kiril Demochkin, Taras Khakhulin, Gleb Sterkin,
+Ivan Anokhin, Kiril Demochkin, Taras Khakhulin, Gleb Sterkin, Victor Lempitsky, Denis Korzhenkov

 Learning Elimination Ordering for Tree Decomposition Problem

-Taras Khakhulin Roman Schutski, Ivan Oseledets
+Taras Khakhulin, Roman Schutski, Ivan Oseledets

 High-Resolution Daytime Translation Without Domain Labels

-Taras Khakhulin Alexey Silvestrov, Sergey Nikolenko, Victor Lempitsky, Gleb Sterkin
+Ivan Anokhin*, Pavel Solovev*, Denis Korzhenkov*, Alexey Kharlamov*, Taras Khakhulin, Alexey Silvestrov, Sergey Nikolenko, Victor Lempitsky, Gleb Sterkin

-td Simple heuristics for efficient parallel tensor contraction and quantum circuit simulation
+Simple heuristics for efficient parallel tensor contraction and quantum circuit simulation

 Roman Schutski, Dmitry Kolmakov, Taras Khakhulin, Ivan Oseledets